 I’m not great at applying makeup.
 My makeup routine essentially consists of slapping foundation onto my face and hoping for the best.
 However, one product that has been a constant in my routine for well over a decade is a lip stain.

 Like most children of the 2000s, lip gloss was my first foray into the vast world of lip colour — and I welcomed its high maintenance nature, with its constant need for reapplication acting as a low brow fidget spinner for my bored pre-pubescent mind.
 While I dipped my toes (more rather, lips) into lipstick a few years later, its high-impact aesthetic proved a little too much for second period English class.
 Fortunately, a solution appeared in the form of the then underrated lip stain.
 Namely, the Covergirl Outlast Lipstain.
-Essentially a Sharpie-like marker, it was laughably easy to use (just colour your lips in and make sure to stay between the lines!) and literally.
+Essentially a Sharpie-like marker, it was laughably easy to use (just colour your lips in and make sure to stay between the lines!) and it literally.
 Never.
 Budged.
 Plus, it lasted for aeons, with a seemingly endless supply of colour in each marker.

-Several shades would litter the bottom of my backpack at any given time, with several of them remaining with me for almost ten years; well past their expiry date and years after they were discontinued.
+Several shades would litter the bottom of my backpack at any given time, with many of them remaining with me for almost ten years; well past their expiry date and years after they were discontinued.
 At the time, the Covergirl Outlast Lipstain was the first and only product of its kind, and to me, has come to represent a paragon of what a lip stain should be.
 Unlike lip glosses or lipsticks which coat the surface of the skin, the best lip stains should sink into the skin, quite literally ‘staining’ it.
 In doing so, they should be able to withstand surface level disturbance—eating, drinking or a kiss hello, for example.

-Times have changed since the Covergirl Outlast Lipstain was last on shelves; presidents and prime ministers have come and gone, phones have gotten simultaneously larger and thinner, and the lip stain category is now heavily catered to, with an influx of entrants into the market.
+Times have changed since the Covergirl Outlast Lipstain was last on shelves; presidents and prime ministers have come and gone, phones have gotten simultaneously larger and thinner, and the lip stain category is now heavily catered to, with an influx of entrants populating the market.

 However, what makes a good lip stain has remained unchanged.
 With that in mind, we trialled dozens of popular lip stains and tints in search of the best formulas.
 We trialled each lip stain or tint over a period of 12 hours (i.e. morning to evening), testing each one for its feel on the lips, finish, pigment, transfer resistance, and longevity.
 For each lip stain, we also employed the ‘drink test’ — drinking a glass of water to determine transfer onto the vessel and its staying power on the lips.